djr4488/cdi/README.md

 ### How and where to store properties:
 There are four places you can have properties be accessed
 1. file based properties
-2. database based properties
-3. environment based properties
+2. environment based properties
-4. defined in the @Config annotation
+3. defined in the @Config annotation

 #### File based properties
 Work by looking up your application name via a @Resource look up